kkeerthana-23/NocodeAI/README.md

 | [🤖 AI Agents Overview](./ai-agents.md) | What AI agents are, how they work, and business use cases |
 | [📂 Use Case: AI in Client Onboarding](./ai-in-client-onboarding.md) | Example of how AI could improve onboarding processes (more to come) |

+## 📦 What's Inside

+### 🧠 Key Concepts & Definitions

+- **LLM (Large Language Model)**
+  A type of AI model trained on vast amounts of text data that can understand, generate, and summarize human language.
+Examples include GPT-4, Claude, and Gemini.

+- **MCP (Model-Chain-Prompt)**
+  A simple framework for thinking about how AI applications are structured:
+  - **Model:** The brain (e.g., GPT-4)
+  - **Chain:** The logic/workflow connecting multiple steps
+  - **Prompt:** The instruction or input given to the model

+- **Prompt Engineering**
+  The practice of crafting high-quality inputs (prompts) to get better outputs from language models.

+- **AI Agent**
+  A system that uses an LLM (or multiple tools) to perform tasks autonomously based on goals, memory, and feedback.

+- **RAG (Retrieval-Augmented Generation)**
+  A technique where the AI fetches external data (like documents or websites) and combines it with its model knowledge to answer more accurately.

+- **No-Code AI Tools**
+  Platforms that let non-technical users build AI-powered solutions without writing code.
+Examples: Zapier, Softr, Lovable, and Airtable.

+- **Use Case**
+  A specific scenario where AI can be applied to solve a real-world problem, like automating customer onboarding or summarizing legal contracts.

 ---

 ## 🎯 Goals